dphfox/Fusion/docs/tutorials/index.md

 Welcome to the Fusion tutorial section!
 Here, you'll learn how to build great things with Fusion, even if you're a complete newcomer to the library.

+You'll not only learn how Fusion's features work, but you'll also be presented with wisdom from those who've worked with some of the largest Fusion codebases today.

 !!! caution "But first, something important..."
 	**<span style="font-size: 1.5em; color: var(--fusiondoc-accent);">
-	Do not use Fusion for real-world production work unless you're 100,000% willing and able to withstand large breaking changes.
+	Do not use Fusion for real-world work unless you're 100,000% able to deal with a changing environment!
 	</span>**

-	Fusion is in beta right now!
+	Fusion is not version 1.0 yet!
 You *will* encounter:

-	- bugs in core features
 	- updates that completely remove existing features
 	- changes in behaviour between versions
 	- changing advice on coding conventions and how to structure your project